 How much energy does a "normal" lab building consume?

-Does I2SL issue high-efficiency lab certifications using the benchmarking results?
+Does I2SL issue certifications for high-performing buildings based on the benchmarking results?

 How can I tell if my lab building is energy-efficient using the output of the LBT?